-4. Can I Roll Over or Transfer Amounts from Other IRAs or Employer Plans?
+4. Can I Rollover or Transfer Amounts from Other IRAs or Employer Plans?

-If properly executed, you are allowed to roll over a distribution from one Traditional IRA to another without tax penalty.
+You are allowed to "roll over" a distribution, i.e., transfer your assets from one Traditional IRA to another, without any tax liability.
 Rollovers between Traditional IRAs may be made once every 12 months and must be accomplished within 60 days after the distribution.
 Beginning in 2015, just one 60 day rollover is allowed in any 12 month period, inclusive of all Traditional, Roth, SEP, and SIMPLE IRAs owned.
-Under certain conditions, you may roll over (tax-free) all or a portion of a distribution received from a qualified plan or tax-sheltered annuity in which you participate or in which your deceased spouse participated.
+Under certain conditions, you may roll over (taxfree) all or a portion of a distribution received from a qualified plan or tax-sheltered annuity in which you participate or in which your deceased spouse participated.
 In addition, you may also make a rollover contribution to your Traditional IRA from a qualified deferred compensation arrangement.
 Amounts from a Roth IRA may not be rolled over into a Traditional IRA.
 If you have a 401(k), Roth 401(k) or Roth 403(b) and you wish to rollover the assets into an IRA you must roll any designated Roth assets, or after tax assets, to a Roth IRA and roll the remaining plan assets to a Traditional IRA.
-In the event of your death, the designated beneficiary of your 401(k) Plan may have the opportunity to rollover proceeds from that Plan into a Beneficiary IRA account.
+In the event of your death, the designated beneficiary of your 401K Plan may have the opportunity to rollover proceeds from that Plan into a Beneficiary IRA account.
 In general, strict limitations apply to rollovers, and you should seek competent advice in order to comply with all of the rules governing rollovers.